 - The ventriculus is a parrot’s second stomach.
 Here, the food treated with acids and enzymes within the proventriculus is ground and macerated by a series of muscles.

 - Upon leaving the ventriculus, the food is passed to the small intestine.
-The first part of this intestine is the duodenal loop, where food is digested, with nutrients passed to the second part of the organ, the lower small intestine.
+The first part of this intestine is the duodenal loop, where food is digested.
+Then, nutrients are passed to the second part of the organ, the lower small intestine.

-If a parrot vomits, food has been forcefully expelled from the body before the third or fourth stages have been completed.
-The bird will have no control over this process, vomiting through the beak.
+If a parrot vomits, food is forcefully expelled from the body before the third or fourth stages are complete.
+It has no control over this process, vomiting through its beak.

-The difference between vomiting and regurgitation is that a bird will have no control over vomiting.
+The difference between vomiting and regurgitation is the parrot will have no control over vomiting.
 A parrot that vomits may show obvious signs of distress.

-Regurgitation will be calmer and quieter, and the bird will decide where to release its food.
+Regurgitation will be calmer and quieter, and the parrot will decide where to release the food.

-Regurgitating food is far more common than vomiting.
-While regurgitation may be a consequence of stress or excitement, it’s associated with avian courtship rituals, especially in males.
+Regurgitation is more common than vomiting.
+While regurgitation may result from stress or excitement, it’s associated with avian courtship rituals and caring for baby parrots (hatchlings).

-What Does It Mean When A Parrot Throws Up?
+What It Means When A Parrot Throws Up

 If a parrot vomits, it’ll likely be for one of these reasons: